-There are several compelling reasons.
+There are several compelling reasons behind that.
 Let’s look at each of these.

 Buying decisions in B2B do not happen at the first contact.
 The number of customers that makes a purchase can be as little as 0,1% of the website visitors.

 As a result, for marketing to generate even a few deals, it is necessary to communicate with, educate and nurture relationships with thousands of prospects or in other words – invest humanly impossible effort.
-Moreover sales cycles take months even years.
+Moreover, sales cycles take months even years and you need to stay on top of your customer’s mind for all that time.

 Planning customer journeys help organizations to market and sell their products the way their customers buy.
 However, to implement a customer journey, it is necessary to put together a marketing funnel.